abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 - `{{ gidNumber }}` is replaced by the user's `gidNumber` on ldap if the objectClass is posixAccount  is replaced by the ldap gidNumber or if not set by the default group id set in option `desktop.groupid`
 - `{{ supplementalGroups }}` is replaced by the list of groups `gidNumber` is posixGroup

 - `shareProcessNamespace` When process namespace sharing is enabled, processes in a container are visible to all other containers in the same pod.
 Read the kubernetes [shareProcessNamespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) details, to get more details.

-- `shareProcessMemory` POSIX shared memory requires that a tmpfs be mounted at /dev/shm.
-The containers in a pod do not share their mount namespaces so we use volumes to provide the same /dev/shm into each container in a pod.
-To get more details, read [shared_memory](https://docs.openshift.com/container-platform/3.11/dev_guide/shared_memory.html).
-It is defined as an emptyDir volume `{ 'name': 'shm',  { 'medium': 'Memory', 'sizeLimit': shareProcessMemorySize } }`
+- `shareProcessMemory` Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.
+Shared memory is commonly used by databases and custom-built (typically C/OpenMPI, C++/using boost libraries) high performance applications for scientific computing and financial services industries.
+POSIX shared memory requires that a tmpfs be mounted at /dev/shm.
+Containers in a pod do not share their mount namespaces so we use volumes to provide the same /dev/shm into each container in a pod.
+Read [shared_memory](https://docs.openshift.com/container-platform/3.11/dev_guide/shared_memory.html) to get more details.
+Shared memory is defined as an emptyDir volume `{ 'name': 'shm', { 'medium': 'Memory', 'sizeLimit': shareProcessMemorySize } }` minted on `/dev/shm`.
+Only ephemeral container application can share memory with the X11 server.
+To get more details about POSIX and UNIX System V shared memory objects, read the [podshmtest](https://github.com/abcdesktopio/podshmtest) repository.

 - `shareProcessMemorySize` is the size of `shareProcessMemory`.
 The size is set to the `shm` volume  `'sizeLimit': shareProcessMemorySize`

 ```json
 'spec' : {